 There are currently more than 60 countries represented on the site and your input in shaping the site is welcome.
 The site serves as a repository for WinS activities worldwide and includes WinS experiences from UNICEF as well as its partners.
 We expect coordinated inputs from each country.
 If you would like to contribute to this process, please coordinate with relevant UNICEF offices in the countries you are working.

-Our partner, the Alliance of Religions and Conservation (ARC) runs and manages the mapping website as part of the Raising Clean Hands movement.
+UNICEF’s partner Faith in Water runs and manages the mapping website with the help of the New Psalmist Baptist Church, Baltimore, as part of the Raising Clean Hands movement.

 Access to safe drinking water and adequate sanitation facilities coupled with adaptation of hygienic practices ensures improved health of the people and protect them, particularly the children, from a number of water and sanitation related diseases including the most commonly occurring disease - diarrhea.